EISD Medication Policy Highlights

 The law does not permit a school nurse to administer a medication unless:

 Marilyn Sansom, R.N., B.S.N. email@example.com

 (512) 732-9189 - fax

-Don and I moved to Eanes ISD in 1994 so that our children could get a fabulous education and learn in a safe environment.
+I have a poignant memory of my mother reading Ozma of Oz to me after I was injured riding my bicycle, so I keep children's books in the clinic as a distraction for sick children.
 As your school nurse, I hope to work with you to keep your children safe and empowered with knowledge for a healthy future.
-I truly welcome your calls and emails.
-Please let me know if there is anything I can do for your child.
+I welcome your calls and emails.
+Please let me know if there is anything I can do for your son or daughter.